aslepyan/CompressiveTactileSubsampling/README.md

 * `deformAnalysis.m` analyzes the subsampled data of deformable objects and generates a figure depicting their approximate shapes.

 ### Full-Body Tactile Sensing
-* `code\reconstruction\recDataDisplay.m` is for checking the subsampled and reconstructed images of tactile images from the insole, chest, helmet, glove, leg, and arm.
+* `code\reconstruction\recDataDisplay.m` could also be used to check the subsampled and reconstructed tactile data collected from insole, chest, helmet, glove, leg, and arm.

 ### Real-time Reconstruction and Classification
 The folder `code\realTime` is for the application of real-time reconstruction or classification without any data processing outside the sensor.<br />